-- (1) The application is received on time. - (2) The application is complete and all required certifications, including those described in section IV.(K), above, of this NOFA. - (3) Any technical deficiencies have been corrected by the end of the 14-day correction period. - (4) You meet the requirements of section IV.(G) of this NOFA, Compliance With Fair Housing and Civil Rights Laws. - (5) The application designates a subcontractor in accordance with section IV.(E), above, of this NOFA, if necessary under that section. - (6) Your leasing rate for your Section 8 rental certificate and rental voucher programs is at least 90 percent of the units in your HUD-approved budget for the last completed HA fiscal year prior to this application funding.
+- (B) Threshold Requirements.
+(1) The application is complete and contains all required certifications, including those described in section IV.(J), above, of this NOFA. - (2) You meet the requirements of section IV.(G) of this NOFA, Compliance With Fair Housing and Civil Rights Laws. - (3) The application designates a subcontractor in accordance with section IV.(E), above, of this NOFA, if necessary under that section.

-(C) Rating Factors

-(1) Factor 1: Need for Welfare-to-Work Voucher Program (20 points)
+(C) Rating Factors.
+(1) Factor 1: Need for Welfare-to-Work Voucher Program

+(20 points)

-(a) Description: This factor examines the extent to which you identify the community need that your proposed activities will target and the urgency of meeting this need.
+- (a) Description: This factor examines the extent to which you identify the community need that your proposed activities will target and the urgency of meeting this need.
 You must provide evidence of the housing need of the eligible population that will be served by this program and demonstrate that tenant-based assistance is essential to assist these families obtain/retain employment.
 If the HA plans to projectbase any of the Welfare-to-Work rental voucher funding, the HA must explain how this would benefit the HA's Welfare-to-Work rental voucher program.
-Applicants with jurisdiction outside of metropolitan areas must address the needs of rural areas.

-(b) Submission Requirements for Factor 1: You must submit a narrative that documents that tenant-based rental assistance for which you are applying is necessary to assist Welfare-to-Work eligible families to obtain/retain employment.
+Applicants with jurisdiction outside of metropolitan areas must address the needs of rural areas. - (b) Submission Requirements for Factor 1: You must submit a narrative that documents that tenant-based rental assistance for which you are applying is necessary to assist Welfare-to-Work eligible families to obtain/retain employment.
 If you plan to project-base a portion of the Welfare-to-Work rental voucher funding, the need to develop project-based units must be explained and how this would best meet the needs of welfare-to-work eligible families, and you must provide an estimate of the time to occupancy.

-(2) Factor 2: Soundness of Approach
+(2) Factor 2: Soundness of Approach (20 Points).

-(20 Points).

 (a) Description: This factor examines the quality of your Welfare-to-Work voucher program.
-You must describe in narrative form the proposed program developed in coordination with the TANF program and other welfare-towork programs.
-And how the proposed program design encourages and aids Welfare-to-Work eligible families to move from welfare to work.
+You must describe in narrative form the proposed program developed in coordination with the TANF program and other welfare-towork programs and how the proposed program design encourages and aids Welfare-to-Work eligible families to move from welfare to work.
 In evaluating this factor, HUD will consider the extent to which your application demonstrates that tenantbased assistance is critical to the success of assisting eligible families to obtain or retain employment.
 HUD will also consider the extent to which your application lays out an effective plan, with a fully developed strategy of outreach to eligible families to ensure that all Welfare-to-Work vouchers are under lease within a year of award, including how your analysis of need in Factor 1 affects your outreach to families and targeting of assistance.
 You should describe any innovative approaches that will be included in your proposed program.
-You must address your strategy for tenant counseling, housing search, and landlord outreach, and specify the criteria for selecting among eligible
+You must address your strategy for tenant counseling, housing search, and landlord outreach, and specify the criteria for selecting among eligible families.

-HUD will also consider the extent to which, and how well, your plan of proposed activities is described in detail in your application; addresses the goals and purposes of the Welfare-to-Work voucher program; addresses the need for a Welfare-to-Work program that was identified under Factor 1, above; will be carried out in a timely manner, conducted in a manner that will reach and benefit members of the target group, and will make use of services and materials that are accessible to all persons, including persons with disabilities; and will yield long-term results and innovative strategies or "best practices" that can be readily disseminated to other organizations and State, tribal and local governments.
+HUD will also consider the extent to which, and how well, your plan of proposed activities is described in detail in your application; addresses the goals and purposes of the Welfare-to-Work voucher program; addresses the need for a Welfare-to-Work program that was identified under Factor 1, above; will be carried out in a timely manner, conducted in a manner that will reach and benefit members of the target group, and will make use of services and materials that are accessible to all persons, including persons with disabilities; and will yield long-term results and innovative strategies or "best practices" that can be readily disseminated to other organizations and State and local governments.